Selection by Prediction with Conformal p-values: Real data application

 All three choices of nonconformity scores control FDR below the nominal levels.
 Their performance is also similar, while \texttt{BH\_clip} has the highest power and \texttt{BH\_sub} is the least powerful, both with a small margin.
 This is because the positive samples in the population is extremely small, so that using $Y=0$ samples or the whole calibration set does not have a huge impact on the selection set.

-Using all three methods, the selection set consists of all test samples whose predicted binding score is above some threshold.
-Such threshold is specific to the training model we use.
-It might still be interesting to see how large should the predicted score be for a drug to be selected.
+Using all three methods, the selection set consists of all test samples whose predicted binding affinity is above some value.
+This value is specific to the training model we use.
 Figure~\ref{fig:protein} shows the selection threshold of the predicted value for all configurations.
-If we control FDR at $q=0.1$, the predicted scores needs to be as large as $0.8$ to be considered as promising; this leads to around $25$ candidates among about $8000$ test samples.
+If we control FDR at $q=0.1$, the predicted scores needs to be as large as $0.8$ to be considered promising; this leads to around $25$ candidates among about $8000$ test samples.
 However, if we set $q=0.5$, then the thresholds are in the range $[0.2,0.4]$ most of the time: a moderately large score is sufficient to stand out.